capeprivacy/cape-dataframes/README.md

 [Cape Privacy](https://capeprivacy.com) helps teams share data and make decisions for safer and more powerful data science.
 Learn more at [capeprivacy.com](https://capeprivacy.com).

 Cape Python brings Cape's policy language to Pandas and Apache Spark.
 The supported techniques include tokenization with linkability as well as perturbation and rounding.
 You can experiment with these techniques programmatically, in Python or in human-readable policy files.
-Stay tuned for more privacy-enhancing techniques in the future.
-[TODO: do we have a newsletter they could sign up for?]

 ### Cape architecture